aws-samples/aws-best-practices-for-xroad-security-servers/reliability.md

 running as EC2 instances, you can pick between EBS volumes or EFS file systems for storage.
 With sidecar container deployments, mounting EFS file systems is the best option for persistent storage.

 Prefer using an Amazon RDS database over the built-in PostgreSQL option for best performance and availability.
-Also, prefer sharing an RDS cluster between multiple Security Servers over setting up an RDS cluster per Security Server.
+Consider sharing an RDS cluster between multiple Security Servers over setting up an RDS cluster per Security Server.

 **Recommended tools:**